Enquire About This Tour Code COS Conquistador

 Optional Excursions: Chauchilla Cemetery – US$2 • Scenic flight over Nazca Lines – US$110 + S/25 tax

 Day 33 to 33 - Pisco

 Next we head deep into the desert towards the Huacachina oasis where you have the chance to try your hand sand boarding down the enormous sand dunes, which is a lot of fun, but be careful, they are very steep!
 The brave can go for a dip in the murky lagoon, which is said to contain therapeutic properties.

 We then travel to the Atlantic coast to the town of Pisco, from where the Peruvian national drink, the pisco sour gets its name.
 The following morning we move along the coast to neighbouring Paracas where we take a motorboat out to explore the Ballestas Islands.
 The islands, sometimes known as the ‘poor man's Galapagos', are teeming with over 150 species of bird life (including penguins, cormorants, boobies and pelicans).
 The islands are also home to thousands of sea lions and boast some amazing rock formations.
 Although it is not possible to set foot on the islands, you will experience the magnificent sight and sounds of the vast array of wildlife and maybe even spot seals and dolphins playing around the boat.
 Our boat trip also takes us past the mysterious Candelabra figure etched on the side of a mountain.
 Best viewed from the sea, many believe the Candelabra is linked to the Nazca Lines.

-Included Excursion A boat tour of the Ballestas Islands
+Included Excursions: A Boat Tour of the Ballestas Islands

 Day 34 to 34 - Lima